 From pipeline to marketing investment

 Attach a cost per qualified opportunity (CPQO).
 Use historical data: total marketing spend over 12 months divided by marketing-attributable SQLs.
 Dirty or unavailable?
 Benchmark range: $2k–$7k CPQO for mid-market B2B SaaS depending on deal size, channel mix, and PLG friction.
 Most SaaS companies spend between 15–25% of ARR when aggressive growth is the mandate.
 Multiply CPQO by opportunities needed.
 That's a data-driven marketing budget.
-If you want the longer version, read our take on B2B go to market strategy.
+If you want the longer version, read our B2B Go-To-Market Strategy guide.

 Example